Great chain of being

-The great chain of being is a hierarchical structure of all matter and life, thought by medieval Christianity to have been decreed by God.
+The great chain of being (from Latin scala naturae 'ladder of being') is a hierarchical structure of all matter and life, thought by the medieval Islamic world and medieval Christianity to have been decreed by God.
 The chain begins with God and descends through angels, humans, animals and plants to minerals.

-The great chain of being (from Latin scala naturae 'ladder of being') is a concept derived from Plato, Aristotle (in his Historia Animalium), Plotinus and Proclus.
+The great chain of being is a concept derived from Plato, Aristotle (in his Historia Animalium), Plotinus and Proclus.
 Further developed during the Middle Ages, it reached full expression in early modern Neoplatonism.

 Divisions

-The chain of being hierarchy has God at the top, above angels, which like him are entirely spirit, without material bodies, and hence unchangeable.
+The chain of being hierarchy consists of God at the top, above angels, which like him are entirely spirit, without material bodies, and hence unchangeable.
 Beneath them are humans, consisting both of spirit and matter; they change and die, and are thus essentially impermanent.
 Lower are animals and plants.
 At the bottom are the mineral materials of the earth itself; they consist only of matter.
 Thus, the higher the being is in the chain, the more attributes it has, including all the attributes of the beings below it.
 The minerals are, in the medieval mind, a possible exception to the immutability of the material beings in the chain, as alchemy promised to turn lower elements like lead into those higher up the chain, like silver or gold.